guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

       "comment": "Tab stops like $1, $2…"
     }

-.. sidebar:: Choosing The Right Scope Name
+.. sidebar:: Choosing the Right Scope Name

     Naming scopes isn't obvious sometimes.
 Check the Textmate online manual for guidance on scope names.
 It is important to re-use the basic categories